Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 However, the lab-created diamond doesn’t retain any value.
 It can’t be resold to a jeweler and it won’t garner more than a few dollars on a site like eBay.
 On the other hand, the natural diamond can be resold for at least 50% of the original price—but potentially much more.

 Lab-created diamonds have very little to no resale value.
 That means if you buy a lab-created diamond, you won’t be able to reap any part of what you paid for it.
-For example, if you bought this 1.20ct lab-created diamond, you’d have a beautiful stone, yet no jeweler will buy it back.
+For example, if you bought this 1.20ct lab-created diamond from James Allen, you’d have a beautiful stone, yet no jeweler will buy it back.
 If you try to sell it on eBay, you’ll get pennies on the dollar.
 From a value perspective, you’d need to buy a lab-created diamond at a massive discount to justify giving up the value retention of natural diamonds.

 Lab-created diamonds are cheaper than natural diamonds but they’re a worse bang for your buck since there’s no resale value.
 As we explain in this article, you shouldn’t view your diamond as an investment, but you shouldn’t ignore its value entirely.

 For example, let’s say an average natural diamond retains about 50% of its value after purchase.
 Eventually, the value of the diamond will rise (historically, diamond prices rise consistently).
 If you ever try to sell your diamond, you should get at least half (or possibly much more) of your original purchase price.